 Most and Least Reliable Gas Riding Mower Brands

-How to pick a model that will keep you cutting for years
+How to pick a model that will keep cutting for years

 "The most commonly reported problem among riding mowers had to do with the mower belt, affecting 13 percent of riding mowers," says Martin Lachter, a senior research associate at Consumer Reports.
 "The next most common problem was related to the bag not filling or attaching to the mower properly.”

 Lawn tractors are your quintessential riding mower, with a big engine in front and a seat and steering wheel mounted over the cutting deck.
-They make up a whopping 64 percent of the riding mowers in CR’s survey purchased in 2020, far and away the most common type of riding mower owned by CR members.
+In CR’s survey, they make up 57 percent of the riding mowers purchased in 2021.